Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Are prepaid cards safe?

 In some ways, prepaid cards are safer than debit cards.
-Your bank account information isn’t tied to your prepaid card, so if it gets lost or stolen, you’re only out for the amount you had available on the card.
-But to make sure all your basis are covered, look for a prepaid card that has these two non-negotiables:
+Your bank account information isn’t tied to your prepaid card, so if it gets lost or stolen, you’re only at risk of losing the available balance on the card.
+But to make sure all your bases are covered, look for a prepaid card that has these two non-negotiables:

 Pros

-• Bad or no credit accepted.
+• No credit check.
 You can get a prepaid card regardless of your credit history.
 There’s no credit check and having a new card won’t impact your credit score.

 • Great for travel.
-If you’re traveling internationally, you can load funds onto a prepaid card so you don’t put your debit or credit card at risk of fraud or theft.
+When traveling internationally, you can load funds onto a prepaid card so you don’t put your debit or credit card at risk of fraud or theft.

 Cons

 • Not accepted everywhere.
-Some hotels and car rental agencies don’t accept prepaid cards.
-Others may require a credit check or additional documentation before allowing you to use a prepaid card.
+Some hotels and car rental agencies don’t accept prepaid cards, as many require a credit card.

 6 common fees to expect with prepaid debit cards